-We have constructed several CRISPR-editing vectors using barley (Hv), rice (Os) and wheat (Ta) U3 or U6 promoter to drive the single guide RNA (gRNA) expression and the maize ubiquitin/intro promore (ZmUbi) or the rice ubiquitin promoter (OsUBQ) to drive the expression of the monocot codon-optimized Cas9.
+We have constructed several CRISPR-editing vectors using barley (Hv), rice (Os) and wheat (Ta) U3 or U6 promoter to drive the single guide RNA (sgRNA) expression and the maize ubiquitin/intro promore (ZmUbi) or the rice ubiquitin promoter (OsUBQ) to drive the expression of the monocot codon-optimized Cas9.
 Vector pRD383 targets Hv2OGO, pRD388 targets HvHSK, and pRD403 targets HvEIN2.
-Knocking out these genes may improve barley FHB resistance.
+Knocking out these genes would improve barley FHB resistance.
 Vectors pRD438 and pRD424 target two different sites of the HvUGT promoter.
-The disruption of HvUGT promoter may allow us to study the role that HvUGT plays in barley FHB resistance.
+The disruption of HvUGT promoter would allow us to study the role that HvUGT plays in barley FHB resistance.
 We have used gene gun and Agrobacterium-mediated transformation methods to deliver the CRISPR-gene editing vectors into embryogenic calli from cultivars of Conlon, Genesis and Morex and produced several lines of transgenic barley plants.

-We conducted the following major activities in FY21-22.
+We conducted the following major activities in FY22-23.
 We characterized the inheritance of Hv2OGO mutations in RD383-Conlon T1 and HvHSK mutations in RD388-Conlon T1 plants.
 We learned that the tRNA-based CRISPR vectors have several advantages over the conventional single-gRNA (sgRNA) vectors in that the gRNA can be multiplexed, the gRNAs can be expressed at higher level, and gene editing can be achieved at higher efficiency.
+Therefore, we constructed the dual tRNA-based CRISPR vectors to target two different sites of the Genesis HvEIN2 gene and the Morex HvUGT promoter: the transient pRD543 and integrating pRD549 contain the dual barley glycine tRNA::HvUGT (Morex) promoter MfeI and NcoI gRNAs under wheat TaU6 promoter and the Cas9 cassette driven by ZmUbi promoter.
+The transient pRD550 and integrating pRD554 contain the dual rice glycine tRNA::HvEIN2 (Genesis) 5' SphI and 3' SphI gRNAs under rice OsU3 promoter and the Cas9 cassette driven by ZmUbi promoter.

-Therefore, we constructed the tRNA-based CRISPR vectors to target barley HvEIN2 and the HvUGT promoter.
-We developed a protoplast system to test the gene editing efficiency of these tRNA-based CRISPR vectors.
-We also improved the barley transformation and regeneration protocol.
+We developed the protoplast and callus transient systems to test the gene editing efficiency of these tRNA-based CRISPR vectors.
+We optimized the transformation and regeneration protocol for Genesis and Morex barley.
 We worked on the development of anther and microspore transformation and regeneration system for Genesis and Morex.
+We also improved the barley transformation and regeneration protocol for Genesis and Morex, with multiple shoots formed from a single immature scutellum versus single shoots formed as previously.